- Purchase the complete Expat Arrivals Bahrain (PDF)

 Expats planning on living in Bahrain may find one of the most difficult adjustments they'll have to make is acclimating to the high temperatures.
 Weather in Bahrain is marked by extreme heat and an uncomfortable humidity present throughout the year.

-The archipelago is incredibly arid with only irregular short, heavy bursts of rainfall mainly between November and March.
-This period of time also bears witness to the shammal:, southeasterly winds that bring damp, humid air into the country.
+The archipelago is incredibly arid with only irregular short, heavy bursts of rainfall throughout winter.
+This period also brings the shamal – strong winds that bring damp, humid air into the country and cause sandstorms.

-Expats should be forewarned that the weather in Bahrain can cause heat exhaustion or heatstroke, especially for those foreigners not used to such high temperatures.
+Expats should be forewarned that the weather in Bahrain can cause heat exhaustion or heat stroke, especially for those not used to such high temperatures.
 It's best to stay indoors during the day's hottest hours and sunscreen is advised.
 Expats should also be sure to stay hydrated.

 ► For info on adjusting to life in archipelago, read Culture Shock in Bahrain

 Are you an expat living in Bahrain?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Bahrain.
 Please contact us if you'd like to contribute.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.

 Sirelo has a network of more than 500 international removal companies that can move your furniture and possessions to your new home.
 By filling in a form, you’ll get up to 5 quotes from recommended movers.
 This service is free of charge and will help you select an international moving company that suits your needs and budget.